ttreeagency/FlowPlatformSh/README.md

 You can sync a local directory to platform with the following command:

-    ./flow platform:sync --directory Data/Persistent --publish --clean --database --migrate
+    ./flow platform:sync --directory Data/Persistent --publish --database --migrate

 You can provide the path to your local ```.platform.app.yaml``` with the paramater ```--configuration```.

-The options ```--publish``` and ```--clean``` run the resources publishing and cleanup after the rsync command on the remote server.
+The options ```--publish``` run the resources publishing after the rsync command on the remote server.

 The options ```--database``` and ```--migrate``` clone the local database and run migration on the remote server.